grpc/grpc-dotnet/examples/README.md

 * [Clients](./Clients) - each example has its own client
 * [Server](./Server) - a shared website that hosts all services

+If you are brand new to gRPC on .NET a good place to start is the getting started tutorial: [Create a gRPC client and server in ASP.NET Core](https://docs.microsoft.com/aspnet/core/tutorials/grpc/grpc-start)

 ## Greeter

-The greeter shows how to make unary and server streaming gRPC methods and call them from a client.
+The greeter shows how to create unary (non-streaming) and server streaming gRPC methods in ASP.NET Core, and call them from a client.

 ##### Scenarios:

 * Unary call
 * Server streaming call
-* Client canceling a streaming call
+* Client canceling a call

 ## Counter

-The counter shows how to make unary and client streaming gRPC methods and call them from a client.
+The counter shows how to create unary (non-streaming) and client streaming gRPC methods in ASP.NET Core, and call them from a client.

 ##### Scenarios: